dash-ka/REAL-BioCR/README.md

 # REAL-BioCR
-Concept Recognition System for Ontology-based Annotations
+Concept Recognition System for Ontology-based Text Annotation

 Let's assume we want to annotate some text with concepts from the Human Phenotype Ontology (HPO) pre-indexed in a ChromaDB collection.\
 For our running example, we use the following text: